Brush Traction: Battery-electric vehicles

 In 1940, Brush required some small battery-electric tractor units, but as none were commercially available, they asked AC Morrison of AE Morrison and Sons (later Morrison-Electricar) to produce a design for one.
 Morrisons produced a 3-wheeled design, which Brush then used to manufacture a number of units for internal use.
 Subsequently, they began selling them on the open market and shipped a large order to Russia in 1941.
 They added battery electric road vehicles to their product list in 1945, buying the designs and manufacturing rights from Metropolitan-Vickers, so that early Brush vehicles are almost indistinguishable from late Metro-Vicks.
 3-wheeled vehicles were marketed as the Brush Pony, and they also produced 4-wheeled vehicles.
 In 1948 they added a 2-ton chassis to their range, which could be supplied with a large van, standard van, flat truck or milk float body.
 The welded box-section chassis was fitted with semi-elliptic springs and a Lockheed hydraulic braking system.
 The 36-cell 290 Ahr battery was mounted on both sides of the central spine.
-The electric motor was connected to a banjo-type rear axle by a Layrub propellor shaft.
+The electric motor was connected to a banjo-type rear axle by a Layrub propeller shaft.
 In common with other Brush vehicles, control was by a double-depression foot pedal, where the first depression gave two stages of control with the two-halves of the battery connected in parallel, and the second depression gave a further two stages with the batteries in series.